robrix/languages-all-the-way-down/README.md

 - express behaviour as equations
 - typically relate effects to “canonical” handlers
 - admit _useful_ variance in implementations
-- admit interactions with other effects via more laws
+- admit interactions with other effects